NCHRP 08-125 [Final]

 - Rapidly changing transportation technologies and services, e.g., connected and automated vehicles, Mobility as a Service, shared mobility;

 - Demographic trends that affect travel behavior and how agencies communicate with their customers and stakeholders;

 - Trends in the nature of data and data-driven decisionmaking, e.g., big data, data visualization, analytics, data governance;

 - New approaches to transportation plan making, e.g., performance-based planning and programming, scenario planning, multi-modal planning, coordination across required transportation plans;

 - Calls for greater precision in projecting the returns on transportation investments; and

 - An increasingly dynamic funding, regulatory, and political environment.

-The objectives of this research are to (1) identify KSAEEs and talent profiles for state, regional, and local transportation planners that are aligned with existing and emerging agency needs; and (2) provide guidance on how agencies can attract, develop, manage, and retain planning talent.
-The results of the research can inform university curricula and will assist directors of agency planning programs, human resource managers, and transportation agency leadership in attracting, developing, and retaining planning professionals for near- and long-term transportation agency needs.
+The objectives of this research were to (1) identify KSAEEs and talent profiles for state, regional, and local transportation planners that are aligned with existing and emerging agency needs; and (2) provide guidance on how agencies can attract, develop, manage, and retain planning talent.